sjml/DotfileWatcher/README.md

 # DotfileWatcher

+You can download a compiled version from [the releases page](https://github.com/sjml/DotfileWatcher/releases/tag/v1.0).

 Watches `~/.dotfiles` and pops a tiny icon in the status bar if anything's changed that hasn't been committed to git.
 When the icon is clicked, it opens `~/.dotfiles` in Visual Studio Code for inspection.